 There is a specific kind of evening in Maui that should probably come with a liability waiver.

 The sun drops into the ʻAuʻau Channel in a slow, indulgent blaze.
 The trade winds ease off just enough to feel like forgiveness.
-The water turns the color of a promise you absolutely intend to keep.
 And somewhere in that light, whatever reasonable instincts you had been using to navigate your adult life simply... stop working.

-I had been living in my truck for several months by then.
-Not struggling through it — genuinely living in it, the way you do when you have decided that a goal matters more than a mattress.
+I had been living in my truck for years.
+Not struggling through it — genuinely living in it, the way you do when you have decided that your goal matters more than a mattress.
 I had a camper shell on the back, a sleeping bag, and the economical food philosophy of someone who has committed to a plan.
 I caught fish from the reef in the evenings.
 I bought discounted bread from the Safeway bakery at five o'clock precisely, when the day-old loaves hit the markdown bin — still magnificent, eaten in a parking lot with the quiet satisfaction of a man who knows exactly where every dollar is going.

 The goal was a sailboat.